 Deeper into one of the courtyards of the mandapa, a man was playing a double-sided drum (mridangam) while, in another, worshippers were clasping their palms, silently praying to the goddess.

 Within the temple compound, worshippers will only walk in a clockwise direction making sure they encircle the temple for an odd number of times in order to have good luck.

 In the main prayer hall, one can easily distinguish shrines capped with decorated onion-shaped domes, referred to as vimana.
-Below the central vimana, is the shrine of Mariamman, flanked on both sides by the two secondary divinities, Rama and Murugan.
+Below the central vimana, is the shrine of Mariamman, flanked by the two secondary divinities, Rama and Murugan.
 Worshippers, firstly «purify» themselves with water before offering their prayers to the central figure of the temple followed by the ones on either side.